stefanct/zephyr-riscv/README.md

 ### Doxygen documentation

-There is a (incomplete) doxygen documentation available.
+There is a doxygen documentation of the most important code parts available.
 You can look at it opening `apps/irqperipheral_test/doc/html/files.html` in your browser.

 To regenerate the documentation, you may use

     $ doxywizard

-and load the settings file `apps/irqperipheral_test/doc/Doxyfile` before hitting `Run/Run doxygen`.
+and load the settings file `apps/irqperipheral_test/doc/doxy/Doxyfile` before hitting `Run/Run doxygen`.

 ### Benchmarks